Dear New Whippet Owner- getting your whippet puppy

 Connect with other owners:

 Find a good puppy training book.
-The Dog Guardian is excellent and I wish I had read it years ago.
+The Dog Guardian is great and I wish I had read it years ago.
 The Book our Dog Wishes you Would Read is also excellent.
 It is also really helpful to connect with other local owners through puppy training classes.
 Some Veterinary’s offer a puppy socialisation sessions.

 Prepare to be physically incapable of walking past another skinny hound without stopping to chat to their owner!
 Join and contribute to breed specific social media groups- there are a number on Facebook that offer a wealth of advice, and the chance to share experiences (and great photos!).